thecodewithin/k8s_multi-manager/README.md

 helm fetch traefik/traefik
 ```

 Edit `values.yaml`.
-Go to the `ingressRoute:` and make sure it is enabled, and add an annotation:
+Go to the `ingressRoute:`, make sure it is enabled and add an annotation:

 ```
 # Create an IngressRoute for the dashboard